WorthyD/ua-presentations/src/Assessment/Assessment2/HTMLForm/ReadMe.md

 # Assessment 2 - HTML Forms
-In this assignment we are going to be using everything we have learned so far with JavaScript, HTML and CSS.
+In this part we are going to be using everything we have learned so far with JavaScript, HTML and CSS.
 You are to finish building out this page, wire up JavaScript, and style it the best you can with CSS.

 Do your best to recreate the following page. [final.png](final.png)